LukasCollishawM/hard-edging/README.md

 - Minimal backend: only signaling, auth, and optional private data
 - Hot-reload dev server with P2P debugging tools
 - Developer-friendly API: server code optional, mesh-first default
+- **Peer acknowledgment system**: Peers who serve you assets are automatically thanked, with credits tracked and displayed in the Mesh Inspector

 ## Motivation